 - Adventure Time has Princess Bubblegum wear this in the episode "What Have You Done?".
 She was spraying a green gas that covered the candy kingdom in fog.
 Unsurprisingly, Finn and Jake got scared.

 - One appears in the pilot of Disenchantment, surprisingly presented as a regular doctor with an office in Dreamland.

 - There's the continued use of the decorative Medico Della Peste (Plague Doctor) mask-and-costume set in the Venetian Carnevale to this day.
 Many settings even only semi-based on Venice have a tendency to trot it out, as well as the other masks (most based in the Commedia dell'Arte).
 For instant decadence, just add death and pretty masks.

 - The Deadly Doctor part of the trope has some credence.
 Based on Miasma theory, if the outside of the suit didn't smell then it was safe.
 Therefore a plague doctor could be unknowingly carrying around infectious material from plague victims and bringing them to patients who had less serious illnesses.
 Since sterilization wasn't perfected until much later, plague doctors may have been spreading the disease on some occasions.

 - Plague doctors had a habit of dying quite regularly as epidemics became lengthy.
-Sure, the outfit could and did protect them from the fleas that were the real problem while they went about wearing them.
-But, they didn't understand how to remove what they were wearing without transferring whatever they had picked up that day at the end of it to themselves.
+Sure, the outfit could and did protect them from the fleas that were the real problem while they went about wearing it, especially when new.
+But, they didn't understand how to remove what they were wearing without transferring whatever they had picked up that day to themselves at the end of it.
 Not to mention the bacteria and mould build-up caused by moisture in the interior of the mask through use combined with the difficulty of cleaning all those seams.
 And, many would sleep near their gear at night.
 Spot the problem?
-Yeah: if it wasn't fleas, you were likely to pick something else up from the fluids and/or worse you still had on there.
-Because a quick hose-down every so often that would remove visible signs of "miasma" wouldn't catch a lot.
+Yeah: if it wasn't plague-carrying fleas, you were likely to pick something else up from the fluids and/or worse you still had on there.
+Because a quick hose-down every so often that would remove visible signs of "miasma" wouldn't catch an awful lot.